Experimental characterization of a spin quantum heat engine

 The full characterization of a finite-time operation of a quantum heat engine may also be associated with the assessment of the probability distribution of energy fluctuations, that can take the form of work or heat flow \cite{Holubec2017}.
 This assessment embodies significant experimental challenges that remained elusive up to now.

-In the present contribution, we employed a liquid-state Nuclear Magnetic Resonance (NMR) setup \cite{Oliveira2007} to implement and characterize a quantum version of the Otto cycle \cite{Kieu2004} operating at finite time, with a nuclear spin 1/2 playing the role of the working medium and another nuclear spin system acting as the heat source, while radio-frequency (rf) fields provide an engineered cold sink.
-An interferometric method \cite{Dorner2013,Mazzola2013,Batalhao2014,Batalhao2015} is used to assess energy fluctuations to characterize the work and heat statistics as well as the irreversibility aspects of this spin engine.
+In the present contribution, we used a Nuclear Magnetic Resonance (NMR) setup \cite{Oliveira2007} to implement and characterize a quantum version of the Otto cycle \cite{Kieu2004}.
+As a proof-of-concept implementation of a quantum heat engine operating at finite time, we employed a $^{13}$C-labeled CHCl$_{3}$ liquid sample diluted in Acetone-D6 and a 500 MHz Varian NMR spectrometer.
+The spin 1/2 of the $^{13}$C nucleus is the working medium whereas the $^{1}$H nuclear spin will be used as a heat bus.
+High radio-frequency (rf) modes near to Hydrogen Larmor frequency plays the role of the hot environment while low rf modes near to Carbon resonance frequency plays the role of the cold environment.
+Chlorine isotopes' nuclei provide mild environmental effects.
+An interferometric method \cite{Dorner2013,Mazzola2013,Batalhao2014,Goold2014,Batalhao2015} is applied to assess energy fluctuations to characterize the work and heat statistics as well as the irreversibility aspects of this spin engine.
 The operation regime is such that the typical thermal energy scale is of the same order of the typical separation of the quantum energy levels, turning the effects of quantum fluctuations as important as the ones from thermal fluctuations.
 We have also experimentally endorsed an expression for the efficiency lag related to the entropy production that hinders the implemented engine to attain the Carnot efficiency at finite time.
 The cycle was established at different finite-time regimes, ranging from a very irreversible to one with almost maximum efficiency, allowing the identification of the maximum power operation.

-As a proof-of-concept implementation of a quantum heat engine, we employed a $^{13}$C-labeled CHCl$_{3}$ liquid sample diluted in Acetone-D6 and a 500 MHz Varian NMR spectrometer.
-The spin 1/2 of the $^{13}$C nucleus is the working medium whereas the $^{1}$H nuclear spin plays the role of a hot source.
-Chlorine isotopes' nuclei provide mild environmental effects.
-The quantum version of the Otto cycle \cite{Kieu2004,Alecce2015} consists of a four-stroke protocol as illustrated in Fig.~\ref{fig:schematics}(a).
+The quantum version of the Otto cycle \cite{Kieu2004,Alecce2015} consists of a four-stroke protocol as illustrated in Fig.~\ref{fig:schematics-1}(a).

 \emph{Cooling stroke. }Using spatial average techniques employed by rf and gradient fields, the $^{13}\text{C}$ nuclear spin is initially chilled to a pseudo-thermal state, equivalent to $\rho_{0}^{eq,1}=\left.e^{-\beta_{1}\mathcal{H}_{1}^{\text{C}}}\right/Z_{1}$ \cite{Micadei2017,SuppMat}, at a cold inverse spin temperature $\beta_{1}=\left(k_{B}T_{1}\right)^{-1}$, where $Z_{1}=\text{tr}\left(e^{-\beta_{1}\mathcal{H}_{1}^{\text{C}}}\right)$ is the partition function, $k_{B}$ is the Boltzmann constant, $T_{1}$ is the absolute spin temperature of the cold reference state, and the Hamiltonian $\mathcal{H}_{1}^{\text{C}}$ will be defined latter.